ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 This type of task can be found in Robosuite.
 Isaac Lab supports this type of task, but not out of the box.
 Past environments based on older versions of Isaac have example tasks with multiple robot arms/hands running on GPU simulation \citep{chen2022towards}.

-\textbf{Implementation Details:} By default the action space is a dictionary action space in multi-agent environments with a dictionary key for each controllable agent.
-This action space can easily be flattened into a single vector if necessary via a environment wrapper.
+\textbf{Implementation Details:} By default the action space is a dictionary action space in multi-agent environments with a dictionary key for each controllable agent, which follows the standard PettingZoo API \cite{terry2021pettingzoo}.
+PettingZoo is currently the most popular interface for multi-agent RL environments.
+For users who do not wish to do multi-agent RL they can flatten the action space into a single vector if necessary via a environment wrapper provided by ManiSkill3.